 The Claymore has two more regiments.
 The 4th, the Falling Angels, a parachute insignia, air assault, helicopter and parachute troops.
 The 5th, the Urbans, a house insignia, urban combat troops.

 Throughout history groups of people crossed the mountains to raid the farms and towns on the other side, the tribesmen went both ways.
 The last such raid into Darmore was in 1932.
-Darmore was untouched during the civil war.
+Darmore was very luck to be almost untouched during World War II and the civil war.
 The area has known nothing but peace for nearly forty years, since the end of World War Two.

-Jessica Tandar is the second child born to a poor farming family.
-Born in late 1964, four weeks early while her mother is visiting her parents in Amarant.
+Born in late 1964, four weeks early while her mother is visiting her parents in Amarant, Jessica Tandar is the second child born to a poor farming family.
 The family lives with her father’s clan while working on a farm at Marley’s Landing on the Kotar Plain.
 Her father dies in an accident on the farm when she’s four years old.
-The family stays at the farm and her mother continues working on the clan farm.
+The family stays at the farm, and her mother continues working on the clan farm.
 Family cares for family in Berant, even in-laws.
-When Jessica is eight years old and her brother Brian is eleven years old their mother marries another man who’s a cousin to their father.
-The four of them move to Carmel, because he has a new job there at a hotel; she's nine years old when this happens.
+When Jessica is eight years old, and her brother Brian is eleven years old, their mother marries another man who’s a cousin to their father.
+The four of them move to Carmel, because he has a new job there at a hotel; Jessica is nine years old when this happens.

 Jessica loves living in Carmel, a seaside holiday resort town.
-The Carmel school has much better resources than her previous school and her studies improve a lot.
+The Carmel school has much better resources than her previous school, and her studies improve a lot.
 The warm sea is a delight to swim in.
 There’s also a major Royal Guards base nearby with lots of off duty Guards wandering around town.
 To her they all look handsome and strong, both the men and women.
 She’s infatuated with them, often seeking them out in her free time to talk with them.
-Mostly about life in the Guards and what she should study to gain entry.
-They're used to some children doing this, and speak freely with them.
-They know most ask because they’re thinking of joining the Guards when they’re older, and most end up joining; this is what they did when they were young.
-On her twelfth birthday she tells her mother she intends to join the Guards as soon as she can pass the entry exams.
-Her mother thinks this is a passing phase, despite it going on for some years already.
+Mostly she asks about life in the Guards and what she should study to gain entry.
+The Swords are used to some children doing this, so they speak freely with them.
+They know many ask because they’re thinking of joining the Guards when they’re older, and most end up joining; this is what they did when they were young.
+On her twelfth birthday Jessica tells her mother she intends to join the Guards as soon as she can pass the entry exams.
+Her mother thinks this is a passing phase, despite it already going on for some years.

-In Carmel Jessica joins the Martial Arts Team for school sport, and soon becomes a top competitor in the school and regional matches.
+In Carmel Jessica joins the Martial Arts Team for school sport, and she soon becomes a top competitor in the school and regional matches.
 She’s also fast to progress through the ranks of devotees of the Way of the Hand, the local form of martial arts.
 At thirteen she joins the local junior shooting club to participate in rifle and pistol competitions on weekends.
 By her fifteenth birthday she rates as marksman with both.
-Just before her sixteenth birthday in October 1980 she passes the Year 10 exams.
+Just before her sixteenth birthday in October, 1980 she passes the Year 10 exams.
 Three weeks later she receives her official results notification.
-At dinner she hands it to her mother with an application to join the Royal Guards.
-This is for her mother to sign to approve her enlistment, because she’s under eighteen years of age.
-Her mother looks at the form and at Jessica.
-Sighing softly, she signs the form.
-She now realises her daughter will never go to university, and she’s already given up on trying to teach her how to cook properly.
+At dinner Jessica hands it to her mother with an application to join the Royal Guards.
+This is for her mother to approve her enlistment, because she’s under eighteen years of age.
+Her mother looks at the form then at Jessica.
+Sighing softly she signs the form, and accepts her daughter won’t go to university, and she’s already given up on teaching her how to cook properly.

-Her application to join the Guards is accompanied by the written recommendations of two teachers and the shooting club instructor, all retired Guards.
-All speak well of her, especially her concentration and level of commitment.
+Jessica’s application to join the Guards is accompanied by the written recommendations of two teachers and the shooting club instructor, who are all retired Guards.
+All speak well of her, especially about her concentration and level of commitment.